List of Hollows in Bleach: Espada

-The Espadas (Esupāda) are an order of ten Arrancar who are the strongest and most powerful in Sosuke Aizen’s army; each member represents an aspect of death (according to Bleach lore).
+The Espadas (Esupāda) are an order of ten Arrancar who are the strongest and most powerful in Sousuke Aizen's army; each member represents an aspect of death (according to Bleach lore).
 They are ranked from 10 to 1 based on reiatsu density (not necessarily battle skill or prowess), with 10 the weakest and 1 the strongest.
 However, the Espadas are also ranked from 9 to 0, since Yammy Llargo, basically the weakest Espada, can become the strongest when certain conditions are met.
 Espadas ranked 4 to 0 are forbidden from using Resurrección within the confines of Las Noches due to their immense destructive potential, which could be enough to destroy the fortress.
 Espadas may be demoted when they are maimed, replaced by a more powerful arrancar, or have violated Aizen's orders.
 The Espadas are also allowed to personally choose any two-digit arrancar as their direct subordinate, referred to as their Fracción (Furashion).
 Each Espada also possesses a Caja de Negación (Kaha de Negashion), a cube-like item whose apparent function is to temporarily seal away any one Fracción as a punishment, but may also be used on Espada arrancar.